How They Make Lingerie Models Look So Good

 How do they make lingerie models look amazing?

-Business Insider slipped behind the scenes of a shoot for AdoreMe, a startup to rival Victoria’s Secret.
-We interviewed the photographer, the founder, the makeup artist and the model about how they make women look so desirable.
+Business Insider slipped behind the scenes of a shoot for AdoreMe, a startup that has raised more than $US8 million to rival Victoria’s Secret.
+We interviewed the photographer, the founder, the makeup artist and the model about how they make women look so desireable.

 Here’s how the magic happens.